Call automation for data driven teams | FreJun

 Practical Considerations

-– Personal Use: You can record conversations you are part of without informing other participants, as long as the recording is for your own legal protection.
+• Personal Use: You can record conversations you participate in, but only for your own legal protection.

-These provisions ensure that while individuals can record their own conversations for personal legal protection, there are strict limitations on how these recordings can be used.
+These regulations ensure individuals can record their own conversations for protection while enforcing strict rules on their use.

 Sources